sdesabbata/granolarr/docs/lectures/bookdown/112_L_ControlStructures.md

 ## For

 The *for* construct can be defined using the `for` reserved word, followed by the definition of an **iterator**.
-The iterator is a variable which is temporarily assigned with the current element of a vector, as the construct iterates through all elements of the list.
+The iterator is a variable which is temporarily assigned with the current element of a vector, as the construct iterates through all elements of the vector.
 This definition is followed by a code block, whose instructions are re-executed once for each element of the vector.

 ```r